 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
+The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
 At Rubery Nursery School these values are reinforced regularly and in the following ways:

-We listen to children’s and parent’s voice.
+- We listen to children’s and parent’s voice.
 Parent questionnaires are completed termly.

 The Rule of Law:

 - Children are taught the value and reasons behind our expectations (rules) that they are there to protect us, that everyone has a responsibility and that there are consequences when rules are broken.

 - As a school we educate and provide boundaries for young children to make choices safely, through our provision of a safe enabling environment and effective teaching.

-Part of our school ethos and behaviour policy is based on ‘Respect’.
+- Part of our school ethos and behaviour policy is based on ‘Respect’.
 Our behaviour policy states:

-“Children gain respect through interaction with caring adults who show and value their individual personalities.
+- “Children gain respect through interaction with caring adults who show and value their individual personalities.
 Positive, caring and polite behaviour will be encouraged and praised at all times in an environment where children learn to respect themselves, other people and their surroundings.”

 Tolerance of those of Different Faiths and Beliefs:

-- Children have the opportunity to dress-up in clothes and try differentfoods from other cultures and we encourage parents and carers to participate and support our multi-cultural events such as our Polish café .
+- Children have the opportunity to dress-up in clothes and try differentfoods from other cultures and we encourage parents and carers to participate and support our multi-cultural events such as our celebrations of Chinese New Year.